chavid/Retreive/README.md

 If I ask for the files about `c++ unix`, the file called `compile-cpp-with-linux.md` will be found, or the file called `CompileWithLinux.md` if it has `%%cpp` within.

 ## Credits

 - The file `argparse.hpp` 3.0 has been downloaded from https://github.com/p-ranav/argparse

 ## Requirements

+### Operating system

+This is all done for Linux and a bash terminal.

 ### Compiling

-It should work with any compiler supporting C++20 and `gmake`.
+It should work with `gmake` and any compiler supporting C++20.

-# Development tips and tricks
+## Development tips and tricks

 ### Testing